mekkablue/ShowHandlesEverywhere/README.md

 # ShowHandlesEverywhere.glyphsReporter

 This is a plugin for the [Glyphs font editor](http://glyphsapp.com/) by Georg Seifert.
-It displays handles for paths in the background, as well as in inactive glyphs surrounding the current glyph.
+It displays handles for paths in the background (if *View > Show Background* is on), on other layers (if the layer is set to visible) as well as in inactive glyphs surrounding the current glyph (if *View > Fill Preview* is off).

 After installation, it will add the menu item *View > Show Handles Everywhere*.
 You can set a keyboard shortcut in System Preferences.